There's plenty to be encouraged by as Indian growth revives, reforms get serious and consumption expands.

 Payment of subsidies by DBT is possibly the single biggest leakage-plugging mechanism instituted by the government.
 Since its inception in 2013, payment of subsidies by DBT has seen rapid expansion - initially in the payment of fuel (LPG) subsidies, and now increasingly towards payment of food and fertiliser subsidies.
 Currently, pilot programmes are in place for paying food, kerosene and fertiliser subsidies in central and south India.
 Fertiliser and food subsidies, when brought fully under the ambit of DBT payments, could plug some of the biggest leakages, and could account for some of the most significant fiscal cost savings, in our view.

-Q: We heard a lot about the impact that demonetisation was expected to have on consumption earlier in the year.
-What did you observe on the ground?A: Consumption recovery, post demonetisation, has largely been encouraging.
+We heard a lot about the impact that demonetisation was expected to have on consumption earlier in the year.
+What did you observe on the ground?Answer: Consumption recovery, post demonetisation, has largely been encouraging.
 Two of the strongest barometers of rural and urban consumption - two wheeler and passenger car sales - seem to have bounced back nicely in February and March.
 Some of the aggregate indicators - the Nikkei India Manufacturing Purchasing Manager's Index for instance - show the same trend of a sharp revival over the past couple of months.

 One industry trend we've observed is the quickening of expansion in digital banking and digital payment channels.
 While these had already been in a period of rapid growth over the past four years, we see the pace of digital banking expansion has clearly accelerated since demonetisation, with the accelerated set-up of Point of Sale (POS) terminals and implementation of new mobile banking channels.